 This post contains affiliate links.

 I’ve learned that me saying something is my last Beauty and the Beast project is a bit like one of those bands who announce they’re calling it quits and then goes on a world tour two years later.
 What can I say?
 Inspiration hits and I must follow where it takes me.
 I also had everything already on hand for my Beauty and the Beast slime, which is always a bonus.
+I also now want to make all the Disney Princess Slime.

 To make your own tale as old as slime, you’ll need…